-Recap: My Little Pony: Friendship Is Magic S2 E7: "May The Best Pet Win!"
+Recap: MLP: Friendship Is Magic S2 E7 "May the Best Pet Win!"

 "So, you all think you got what it takes to trope MY episode, do ya?
 Well, we'll just see about that!"